-In Pandemic, Green Doesn't Mean "Go."
+In Pandemic, Green Doesn't Mean 'Go.'
 How Did Public Health Guidance Get So Muddled?

 When Marquita Burnett heard Philadelphia was moving to the "green" phase of reopening, she was confused.
 First of all, she was pretty sure the city had already earned the green label from Pennsylvania's governor (it had).
 The next thing she knew, the city was scaling back on plans it had made to allow some businesses to reopen (namely, indoor dining and gyms).
 But it was still calling that phase "restricted green."